Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Proof of the correspondence theorem

 where $\kappa^{\dagger}:\Spec \kk^{\dagger}_\varphi \rar \Spec \kk^{\dagger}$ has the basic log structure associated to $\varphi$. \end{lem} \begin{proof} By Lemma \ref{BasicTT}, $\Spec \kk^{\dagger}_{\varphi}$ is actually the standard log point $\Spec \kk^{\dagger}$, and $\kappa^{\dagger}$ is an isomorphism.
 Given this, the Lemma becomes a restatement of \cite[Prop.
 7.1]{NS} (possibly in higher genus, but this has no effect on the argument in loc.cit.). \end{proof}

-In order to relate our curve-counting to the log Gromov-Witten numbers, we need the following: \begin{prop} $[\s{M}_{g,m,e_{\infty}}(\s{X}_0^{\dagger},\Delta)]$ and $[\s{M}_{g,m,e_{\infty}}(\s{X}_0^{\dagger},\Delta)]^{\vir}$ agree in an open neighborhood of any torically transverse basic stable log map $C$ corresponding to a non-superabundant $\Gamma$. \end{prop} \begin{proof} We saw in Proposition \ref{PreCount} that a neighborhood of $C$ in the space of pre-log curves is smooth of dimension equal to $\vdim(\s{M}_{g,m,e_{\infty}}(\s{X}_0^{\dagger},\Delta))$.
+In order to relate our curve-counting to the log Gromov-Witten numbers, we need the following: \begin{prop} $[\s{M}_{g}(\s{X}_0^{\dagger},\Delta)]$ and $[\s{M}_{g}(\s{X}_0^{\dagger},\Delta)]^{\vir}$ agree in an open neighborhood of any torically transverse basic stable log map $C$ corresponding to a non-superabundant $\Gamma$. \end{prop} This is equivalent to saying that if $\Gamma$ is non-superabundant, then the corresponding torically transverse basic stable log map is unobstructed.
+As pointed out to us by Dhruv Ranganathan, this (along with the converse) is the content of \cite[Prop.
+4.2]{CFPU}.
+Given our setup, we offer the following very different proof: \begin{proof} We saw in Proposition \ref{PreCount} that a neighborhood of $C$ in the space of pre-log curves is smooth of dimension equal to $\vdim(\s{M}_{g}(\s{X}_0^{\dagger},\Delta))$.
 The claim now follows because, as we saw in Lemma \ref{LogStructureCounts}, a neighborhood of the point corresponding to $C$ in the log moduli space is finite over this space of pre-log curves. \end{proof}

 \begin{lem} Let $C$ be a basic stable log map obtained from equipping a pre-log curve cut out by generic rigid incidence and $\psi$-class conditions as in Lemma \ref{PreCount} with a log structure as in Lemma \ref{LogStructureCounts} (suppressing the map, markings, and log structure from the notation).
 Then $C$ admits no non-trivial automorphisms (using from Def.~\ref{TropCurveDfn} that $\Gamma^{[0]}\neq \emptyset$). \end{lem}